 Flower bed.
 Around the Mulberry Tree is a flower bed planted with flowers and herbs that would have been present in the 17th century, when Bromley College was established.
 This bed has recently been re-planted and a low metal fence installed (May 2008).
 This flower bed is maintained by Bromley Green Gym.

 Flower Meadow.
 On the site of a former building this area was originally sown with suitable seeds in 2006.
-This area is mown each September and continues to develop slowly.
+This area is cut each September/October and continues to develop slowly.

 Since 2013 Bromley Green Gym have been running a volunteer group on this site.
 Working with the Friends group and Bromley council, BGG volunteers have been enhancing College Green and the adjacent College Slip.
 They have already begun to make a difference and this has been greatly appreciated by local people.
 Volunteers are welcome to just turn up at College Green any Friday 11am to 2pm.
 A great way to exercise and make a real difference to this public green space!